forgive to live forgiveness

 Similarly, the selfishness in our hearts leads us to sin and our pride can prevent us from humbly acknowledging our wrong, blinding us to our character faults.

 Unless we are open with Jesus and ask the Holy Spirit to convict us of our sin, we will be unable to see them clearly.
+Even when we admit our sins, often we seek to avoid responsibility for them excusing ourselves or offer an explanation to justify our actions.

 “The examples in God’s Word of genuine repentance and humiliation reveal a spirit of confession in which there is no excuse for sin or attempt at self-justification.”
 Ellen G. White